juandavidvargas19/JuanDavid/index.md

 ---

 ### Timeline

+- December 2022.
+I finished the "Machine Learning" specialization at coursera.

+- December 2022.
+I finished the "AI in Healthcare" specialization at coursera.

+- December 2022.
+I finished the "Mathematics for Machine Learning" specialization at coursera.

 - November 2022.
-I finished the "Data Analysis for business decision making" professional certificate at coursera.
+I finished the "Data Analysis for business decision making" professional certificate at EdX.

 - November 2022.
 I finished the "FinTech: Foundations and applications of financial technology" specialization at coursera.